 Default Environment

 If you set the Pipeline Execution Environment parameter to Default Environment, Serverless Application Center fully manages pipeline resources and Function Compute bears fees generated during pipeline executions and you do not have to pay any fees.
-Each task of the pipeline runs on an independent and sandboxed virtual machine.
+Each task of the pipeline runs on an independent and sandboxed VM.
 Serverless Application Center ensures the isolation of the pipeline execution environment.
-The following items describe the limits that are imposed on the default environment:
+The following items describe the limits of the default environment:

-Instance specifications: 4 vCPUs and 8 GB of memory.
+Instance specification: 4 vCPUs and 8 GB of memory.

 Temporary disk space: 10 GB.